-It's widely accepted that to be a good project manager, you must have an extroverted personality.
+It's widely accepted that you must have an extroverted personality to be a good project manager.
 However, as an introvert and project manager (Scrum Master), I argue this notion is outright wrong.

 First things first, let's align ourselves with an acceptable definition of what an introvert is.
 Merriam-Webster defines this as,